apache/ignite/modules/osgi-karaf/README.txt

-Apache Ignite OSGi Karaf Integration Module
+GridGain OSGi Karaf Integration Module
 -------------------------------------------

-This module contains a feature repository to facilitate installing Apache Ignite into an Apache Karaf container.
+This module contains a feature repository to facilitate installing GridGain into an Apache Karaf container.

 Use the following Karaf command:

-    karaf@root()> feature:repo-add mvn:org.apache.ignite/ignite-osgi-karaf/${ignite.version}/xml/features
+    karaf@root()> feature:repo-add mvn:org.gridgain/ignite-osgi-karaf/${ignite.version}/xml/features

-Replacing ${ignite.version} with the Apache Ignite version you woudl like to install.
+Replacing ${ignite.version} with the GridGain version you would like to install.

-You may now list the Ignite features that are available for installation:
+You may now list the GridGain features that are available for installation:

     karaf@root()> feature:list | grep ignite

 Each feature installs the corresponding ignite module + its dependencies.

-We include an global feature with name 'ignite-all' that collectively installs all Ignite features at once.
+We include an global feature with name 'ignite-all' that collectively installs all GridGain features at once.